zenonet/SusLang/README.md

 # SusLang
-A simple among-us-themed esolang written in C#
+A simple among-us-themed esolang written in C#.<br>
 You can find an online interpreter [here](http://api.zenonet.de/SusLang/)

 <h2>The file format</h2>